mryogi11/mybabybridge_benefit_platform/docs/BENEFIT_MODULE_GUIDE.md

 - Summary of selected package
 - Details of employer coverage vs. personal upgrade (if applicable)
 - Payment details (only if upgraded beyond employer coverage)
+  - If payment is required, the `createPaymentIntent` action (in `src/actions/stripeActions.ts`) is called.
+This action uses `await getServerStripeClient()` to initialize the Stripe client for creating Stripe customers and payment intents.
 - Clear "Complete Setup" button
 - Option to save payment information for future
+- After successful setup (and payment, if applicable), the user is redirected to their main user dashboard (`/dashboard`).

 ## Implementation Guidelines